elifesciences/elife-xpub/docs/developing/client-side.md

-# 0007 React Components

-Date: 12th June 2019

-## Status

-Proposed

-## Context

-There needs to be some general principles on best practice in creating React components for the project.
-This should lead to more readable and testable code which should always be the aim.
+# Client Side

+The following are the guidelines that should be used when developing the client side funcitonality of Libero Reviewer.

-### Separation of View and Logic
+## Separation of View and Logic

 - In general, small easily understood logic or logic that is very specific should live near the code where it is used.
 Extracting such code would be